yuriy-chumak/ol/README.md

 (fasl-save main "out.bl")
 ```

-, where "out.bl" is your output file name.
+, where "out.bl" is your binary output file name.
-This code will create binary script, that can be executed directly by ol or vm.
+This code creates binary script that can be executed directly by ol or vm:

-Now you can execute this code by OL or just Olvm:
 ```bash
 $ ./vm out.bl
 hello !